 Using Prepared Statements

-Another best idea to protect SQL statements from being injected is by using prepared statements.
+Another method to protect SQL statements from injections is by using prepared statements.

 $sql = "INSERT INTO Users (first_name, last_name, email) VALUES (?, ?, ?)"; mysqli_stmt_bind_param($sql, "sss", $first_name, $last_name, $email); $first_name = "Harry"; $last_name = "Potter"; $email = "firstname.lastname@example.org"; mysqli_stmt_execute($stmt);

-? and the structure of SQL statements are preserved.
+? placeholder and the structure of SQL statements are preserved.